matrix-org/synapse/docs/dev/git.md

 namespace](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/checking-out-pull-requests-locally)).

-Of course, in reality, things are more complicated than that: we have release branches as well as `develop` and `master` and we deliberately merge changes between them; often slip through and have to be fixed later.
-So this is very much an ideal that we're aiming for rather than a cast-iron set of rules which must be obeyed.
+Of course, in reality, things are more complicated than that.
+We have release branches as well as `develop` and `master`, and we deliberately merge changes between them.
+Bugs often slip through and have to be fixed later.
+That's all
+fine: this not a cast-iron rule which must be obeyed, but an ideal to aim towards.

 Merges, squashes, rebases: wtf?
 -------------------------------